Patient Support Services Portal

 - After opioid detoxification, patients are likely to have a reduced tolerance to opioids.
 VIVITROL blocks the effects of exogenous opioids for approximately 28 days after administration.
 As the blockade wanes and eventually dissipates completely, use of previously tolerated doses of opioids could result in potentially life-threatening opioid intoxication (respiratory compromise or arrest, circulatory collapse, etc.).

 - Cases of opioid overdose with fatal outcomes have been reported in patients who used opioids at the end of a dosing interval, after missing a scheduled dose, or after discontinuing treatment.
 Patients and caregivers should be told of this increased sensitivity to opioids and the risk of overdose.
+Discuss the availability of naloxone for the emergency treatment of opioid overdose with the patient and caregiver, at the initial VIVITROL injection and with each subsequent injection.
+Strongly consider prescribing naloxone for the emergency treatment of opioid overdose.

 - Although VIVITROL is a potent antagonist with a prolonged pharmacological effect, the blockade produced by VIVITROL is surmountable.
 The plasma concentration of exogenous opioids attained immediately following their acute administration may be sufficient to overcome the competitive receptor blockade.
 This poses a potential risk to individuals who attempt, on their own, to overcome the blockade by administering large amounts of exogenous opioids.